Ph.D. in Spanish, Stanford University

 I teach a wide range of courses using a variety of approaches, yet regardless of the course, my goal in the classroom is to better understand ourselves and one other through the vicarious experiences afforded by the narratives we study.

-I am also in the beginning stages of a new research project that seeks to answer why Latin America in the eighteenth century saw the emergence of an alternative discourse of modernity that combined Baroque ideals of reciprocity and faith with Enlightenment ideals of individual freedom and scientific knowledge.
-To try to answer this question I am focusing on the work of three artists: the Mexican criollo poet Sor Juana Inés de la Cruz, the Afro-Brazilian architect and sculptor Aleijadinho, and the Quechua architect José Kondori.
-What attracts me to this project is the artists’ extraordinary artistic achievements, to be sure, but also the many parallels that exist between their work and our best aspirations today for a diverse, inclusive, and egalitarian society.
+I am now in the beginning stages of two new research projects.
+One is a history of documentary cinema in Latin America to complement my book on narrative film in the region.
+The other is an exploration of the Baroque roots of Latin American culture, and more specifically, the emergence in the eighteenth century of an alternative, non-Eurocentric discourse of modernity that combines Baroque ideals of reciprocity and faith with Enlightenment ideals of individual freedom and scientific knowledge, all in highly original ways.
+For this project I am focusing on the work of three artists: the Mexican criollo poet Sor Juana Inés de la Cruz, the Afro-Brazilian architect and sculptor Aleijadinho, and the Quechua architect José Kondori.
+What attracts me to these artists is their extraordinary achievements, to be sure, but also the many parallels that exist between their work and our best aspirations today for a diverse, inclusive, and egalitarian society.